Better best practices

 For further reading I recommend RuboCop’s custom Cop development guide, EvilMartian’s blog post on custom Cops, as well as the open sourced custom Cops from Airbnb, Discourse, GitHub, GitLab and Shopify.

-Finally, here is our finished “Let’s Not” best practice which has been refined to “Let’s Not (Outside Of Shared Examples)”:
+Here is the finished rule, refined to “Let’s Not (Outside Of Shared Examples)”:

 require "rubocop"